Huge News!Announcing our $40M Series B led by Abstract Ventures.Learn More

 -h, --help display help for command

 This command can output warnings and errors - the command will only exit with an error code if there are errors present in the output.
-Warnings are sometimes provided as hints about how to improve the instantiation, but they are not essential for the architecture to match the pattern.
+Warnings are sometimes provided as hints about how to improve the architecture, but they are not essential for the architecture to match the pattern.

 % calm generate -p calm/pattern/api-gateway.json

-% calm validate -p calm/pattern/api-gateway.json -i instantiation.json
+% calm validate -p calm/pattern/api-gateway.json -a architecture.json

 You would get an output which includes a warning like this: